Notify me

 Engineering: “The branch of science and technology concerned with the design, building, and use of engines, machines, and structures.” (from Oxford Languages)

-• Art is enjoyed for its own sake, not for it’s practical usefulness,
+• Art is enjoyed for its own sake, not for its practical usefulness,

 • Art is focused more on aesthetics than on functionality,